-When it comes to car and driving scenes, there are two big questions you’ll need to answer.
+When it comes to car and driving scenes, ask these questions...

-A camera on the road means you’ll have to position your crew on the road, or on the side of the road.
+A camera on the road means we’ll have to position our crew on the road, or on the side of the road.

 For production, a camera on the road, or outside the car, also means different location permits.
-It means different crew members, equipment, potential stunt drivers, and more elements to add to your script analysis.
+It means different crew members, equipment, potential stunt drivers, and more elements to add to my script analysis.

 That’s why it’s so important to understand how the scene will be executed.

-The director and director of photography will help you determine exactly what the locations will be.
-If a director and a DP are not on board yet when you break down your script, break it down according to your best guess.
-Make a note to ask questions when key team members join the production.
+The director and director of photography will help me determine exactly what the locations will be.
+If a director and a DP are not on board yet when I break down a script, I'll break it down according to my best guess.

-Your script breakdown will be speeding along to production in no time.
+The script breakdown will be speeding along to production in no time.

 GREEN SCREENS & PLATES

-Scenes with Visual Effects
+Scenes with visual effects

 Scenes with visual effects need to be approached with unique location considerations.
 There’s no one-size-fits-all solution to your location requirements when it comes to visual effects scenes.